matheusbrdev/php-laravel-environment/README.md

 ```bash
 $ sudo docker compose exec app composer install
 ```
-1. Generate the key for your project(only if the key doesn't exist in the `.env` file):
+1. Generate the key for your project (only if the key doesn't exist in the `.env` file):
 ```bash
 $ sudo docker compose exec app php artisan key:generate
 ```
+#### Congratulations!
+Your app is now being served!